cjdbarlow/bedside-notebook/investigations/pfts.md

 Asthma and COAD.

 ###Spirometry
+Process:
 * Patients breaths in and out of a flowmeter
+	* Difficult to coordinate in children under 5
 * Allows all volumes *except* residual volume to be measured, i.e.
 	* Tidal volume
 	* Expiratory reserve volume